Standing and market offers

 How can I find the cheapest energy offer?

-One thing to be aware of is that some energy retailers hide higher-than-average usage and supply rates behind seemingly generous discounts.
-In some cases, market offers may even have higher rates than the retailer’s default offer prices.
+Some energy retailers hide higher-than-average usage charges and supply rates behind seemingly generous discounts.
+Market offers may even have higher rates than the retailer’s default offer prices.
 Make sure you check the usage and supply rates for any offer you’re considering, in addition to discounts and incentives.

-You can compare a range of market offers available in your area using Canstar Blue’s free electricity comparison tool.
+You can check the usage charges and supply rates of the plan you are currently on and compare it to a range of market offers available in your area using Canstar Blue’s free electricity comparison tool below.

 Compare Electricity Providers